PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Here are a few tips for cruise passengers visiting Costa Maya:

-• Bring sunscreen, insect repellent, and a hat: The sun can be strong in Costa Maya, and there are mosquitoes and other insects.
+• Bring sunscreen, insect repellent, and a hat: The sun can be strong.

-• Be aware of the time: Make sure to leave enough time to get back to the cruise ship before it departs.
+• Be aware of the time: Leave enough time to get back to the ship.

 Costa Maya cruise port